17 Apr

-It’s that time of year again: Fashion Revolution Week is upon us.
-Fashion Revolution Week is Fashion Revolution’s annual campaign bringing together the world’s largest fashion activism movement for seven days of action.
-And this year is especially significant, as it marks 10 years since the Rana Plaza tragedy.
+April can only mean one thing: Fashion Revolution Week is upon us.
+The Week—which runs from 22nd to the 27th—is Fashion Revolution’s annual campaign bringing together the world’s largest fashion activism movement for five days of action.
 Here’s how you can get involved.

 Fashion Revolution Week came about after the collapse of the Rana Plaza garment factory in Bangladesh on 24 April 2013, which killed 1,138 people and injured another 2,500.
-In the decade since the tragedy, Fashion Revolution has become a global movement calling for the fashion industry to value people and planet over growth and profit.
+In the decade since the tragedy, Fashion Revolution has become a global movement calling for the industry to value people and the planet over growth and profit.
+Check out our interview with Fashion Revolution’s policy and research manager, Liv Simpliciano, to learn about the progress the organisation has made in the last decade.

 The fashion industry is built on the exploitation of labour and natural resources, resulting in money and power being concentrated in the hands of a few.
-Because profit is prioritised over everything else, fashion brands are in a hectic race to produce more, more quickly, pushing us to buy more, more often.
+Because profit is prioritised over everything else, fashion brands are in a hectic race to produce more, at a quicker pace, and push us to increase the amount we’re buying and shop more often.
 Those at the top of the supply chain keep cashing bigger cheques, while the people who make our clothes are still underpaid and unable to meet their basic needs.
-We talk a lot about how brands can protect the Earth and be more sustainable, but the truth is, there’s no sustainability without fair pay and safe working conditions.
+We talk a lot about how brands can protect the earth and be more sustainable, but the truth is, there’s no sustainability without fair pay and safe working conditions.

 This year again, ethical fashion lovers all over the world will be asking their favourite brands questions like #WhoMadeMyFabric? on social media.
-Throughout Fashion Revolution Week, Fashion Revolution will educate and inspire us on the real value of what we buy and wear.
+Throughout Fashion Revolution Week, the organisation will educate and inspire us on the real value of what we buy and wear.
+This year’s theme is: think globally, act locally, with a focus on empowering citizens to act in their communities and lobby policymakers to push for change.

 Attend Fashion Revolution Week events and workshops